fbpx

 Barrachina restaurant in Old San Juan.
 Photo credit: Chelsea Kelly-Sipe

 If you’ve worked up an appetite, head towards Barrachina (the home of the piña colada!).
-They have a beautiful interior courtyard with a fountain as well as frozen drinks for both adults and kids.
+They have a beautiful interior courtyard with a fountain and frozen drinks for both adults and kids.

 Calle de la Fortaleza.
 Photo credit: Chelsea Kelly-Sipe

-After lunch, head towards Calle de la Fortaleza where the city puts on an overhead display with flags/butterflies/lights in front of the governor’s mansion.
+After lunch, head towards Calle de la Fortaleza, where the city puts on an overhead display with flags, butterflies, and lights in front of the governor’s mansion.
 It makes a fun photo spot and memory of your Old San Juan with kids’ adventure.

 Lastly, walk along the Paseo de la Princesa.
 It is a pretty walk with shade along the old fort walls and has street vendors.